A finite element method for the quasiclassical theory of superconductivity: Theory

 \subsection{Quasiclassical theory}

 The core of the quasiclassical theory of superconductivity is the Eilenberger equation,

-for the quasiclassical Green's function $\check{g}$ together with a normalization condition
+for the quasiclassical Green's function $\check{g}(\pF,\RR,\varepsilon)$ together with a normalization condition

 The above form is for the time-independent steady state that we assume in this paper.
-In Eq.~\eqref{eq:transportequation}, the $[A,B]$ denotes a commutator between matrices $A$ and $B$, a $\check{~}$ marks Keldysh-space matrices, $\hat{\tau}_3$ is the third Pauli matrix in Nambu (particle-hole) space, indicated by a $\hat{~}$, and $\check{h}$ is the self-energy matrix.
+In this case, the propagators only depend on momentum direction on the Fermi surface, $\pF$, spatial coordinate, $\RR$, and energy, $\varepsilon$.
+In Eq.~\eqref{eq:transportequation}, $\vF$ is the Fermi velocity, the $[A,B]$ denotes a commutator between matrices $A$ and $B$, a $\check{~}$ marks Keldysh-space matrices, $\hat{\tau}_3$ is the third Pauli matrix in Nambu (particle-hole) space, indicated by a $\hat{~}$, and $\check{h}$ is the self-energy matrix.
 The three elements of the Keldysh-space matrix $\check{g}$ are

 where the spectrum of the system is determined by the retarded (advanced) component $\hat{g}^R$ ($\hat{g}^A$), while information about the occupation of states is contained in the Keldysh component $\hat{g}^K$.
 All three components are in turn matrices in Nambu space that we will detail below.
+To shorten the notation, we often drop the explicit dependences on $\pF$, $\RR$, and $\varepsilon$.
 The selfenergy matrix $\check{h}$ has the same form as $\check{g}$ in Keldysh space with the Nambu-space components

-This set of equations was first derived by Eilenberger\cite{eilenberger_transformation_1968}, and separately Larkin and Ovchinnikov\cite{Larkin1969}, and generalized to nonequilibrium by Eliashberg\cite{Eliashberg1971}.
+This set of equations was first derived by Eilenberger \cite{eilenberger_transformation_1968}, and separately Larkin and Ovchinnikov \cite{Larkin1969}, and generalized to non-equilibrium by Eliashberg \cite{Eliashberg1971}.